 It has been widely recognized that traditional usage metrics are insufficient for AI-driven usage, and COUNTER has published a preliminary best practice to start addressing the issue.
 The lack of visibility into AI usage is problematic both for institutional collection decisions and justifying subscription value, and for publishers seeking insights into the value of their content in an AI-first discovery environment.

 COUNTER’s work so far has focused on meaningful use, defined as content that is specifically incorporated into the final AI-generated answer, rather than content merely retrieved or considered.
 There are several future metrics questions that are likely to need to measure a range of computational activities.
-First, as noted is the need for component-level tracking.
+First, as noted is a need for component-level tracking.
 Measurement should extend beyond the COUNTER Item (article/chapter) to the component level.
 While mechanisms exist for component reporting and for rolling that usage up to an item or title level, further work is needed to incorporate this into work on AI systems.
 A broader examination of holistic assessment questions is also necessary to develop metrics that capture usage of all content assessed by an AI system, in addition to the existing meaningful use metrics.

 Crucially, the resulting metrics must roll up to the item (article/chapter) level to maintain value for library collection decisions.
 A top priority for COUNTER is determining how to bring external AI providers and third-party tools into a shared reporting infrastructure.

-Provenance in AI systems
+Provenance in AI Systems

-Other issues of provenance and attribution are complex and particularly challenging regarding different types of AI systems as outlined last week, without digging too deeply in the technical weeds.
+Other issues of provenance and attribution are complex and particularly challenging regarding different types of AI systems, as outlined last week, without digging too deeply in the technical weeds.
 One important distinction that was highlighted during the workshop was distinguishing between attribution inside a foundation LLM model and attribution in systems built around retrieval, APIs, agents, and publisher-controlled content delivery.
 Model-level attribution is both a technically challenging endeavor and is less tractable in the near term, therefore less actionable.
-Realistically as well, the entire scholarly communications industry, including publishers, libraries and research institutions, combined has very limited influence on the decisions surrounding foundation model development.
+Realistically, as well, the entire scholarly communications industry, including publishers, libraries and research institutions, combined has very limited influence on the decisions surrounding foundation model development.

 A more practical path, therefore, is to improve provenance at the point where content is retrieved, supplied, transformed, cited, or reused.
 A standards opportunity exists around developing a minimum provenance payload specifically for research applications and contexts.
 Such a model might have broader application but is critical for the research applications the scholarly publishing industry serves.
 This would include information such as persistent identifiers, source location, timestamps, content hashes, digital signatures, version and copyright information, component identifiers, and relationships between source objects and AI outputs.
 Such work might also create standard display approaches so that researchers using these systems might immediately be able to recognize a reference in generated outputs, in the same way such references are recognizable in research literature.
 This approach would also need to capture, recognize and output to the user—or possibly exclude from outputting—questionable research outputs, such as retractions and other expressions of concern regarding research outputs.
 The timeline of content would need to be incorporated to recognize that the state of scholarly knowledge is ever evolving and what might have been accurate at the time of publication, might not be recognized as the state of the art today.

-This framework would be equally applicable for component parts as it would be with complete works.
+This framework would be equally applicable for component parts as it would be for complete works.
 AI systems do not always capture entire works, such as complete articles, books, or reports, in their outputs.
 A robust attribution model must also be able to capture component-level information and extend and link back to parent content objects.
 AI systems are often operating using sections, figures, tables, images, datasets, snippets, or semantic chunks and a robust system for provenance and attribution needs to include these linkages, as well as rights and citation information.
 Such component usage also needs to be captured for assessment purposes, which the current standards ecosystem doesn’t yet support.

 Practical Next Steps